escobard/Weather-Application-React/README.md

 $ gulp build
 ```

-Then, delete the styles in the header within dist/index.html, and replace with all.css.

 ## Most Recent Update - v0.97
 - changed weather API to an ssl provider, added google geocode api.
 - refactored core components to be more scalable.